yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 {gcard}
 {gdeck}

-The {{Feed()}} method does the actual work, by creating a new {{Data}} object with random data in an unprocessed state every second, and feeds it to the cluster.
+The `Feed()` method does the actual work, by creating a new `Data` object with random data in an unprocessed state every second, and feeds it to the cluster.
 Additionaly every number of iterations it displays the statistics of processing of a certain type by executing a remote service which the processors expose.
 It does so by using an [Executor based remoting proxy|Executor Based Remoting] to the remote service which is hosted in the grid.

 # Building the Example

-This example includes {{compile.bat}} script.
+This example includes `compile.bat` script.

-From the {{<Example Root>}} directory ({{<GigaSpaces Root>\Examples\ProcessingUnit}}), call:
+From the `<Example Root>` directory (`<GigaSpaces Root>\Examples\ProcessingUnit`), call:
 {code}compile{code}

-This compiles all the related projects and creates the processing unit dlls inside each project, under the {{Deployment}} directory.
-It also copies the Processing Units Deployment directory to the {{<GigaSpaces Root>\Runtime\deploy}} directory, which simplifies deployment through the {{gs-ui}}.
+This compiles all the related projects and creates the processing unit dlls inside each project, under the `Deployment` directory.
+It also copies the Processing Units Deployment directory to the `<GigaSpaces Root>\Runtime\deploy` directory, which simplifies deployment through the `gs-ui`.

 (!)
-The Deployment config file ({{pu.config}}) should always reside under the root directory of your application.
+The Deployment config file (`pu.config`) should always reside under the root directory of your application.

 {anchor:deployment}